publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXIX/m__us_usc_t42_s1396a.md

 [Pub.
 L. 96–499, title IX, § 914(b)(2)][/us/pl/96/499/s914/b/2], Dec.
 5, 1980, [94 Stat.
 2622][/us/stat/94/2622], as amended by [Pub.
 L. 97–248, title I, § 137(c)(1)][/us/pl/97/248/s137/c/1], Sept.
 3, 1982, [96 Stat.
 381][/us/stat/96/381], provided that:

->     “(A) The amendments made by paragraph (1) \[amending this section\] shall (except as provided under subparagraph (B)) apply to cost reporting periods, beginning on or after April 1, 1981, of an entity providing services under a State plan approved under title XIX of the Social Security Act \[this subchapter\].”
+>     “(A) The amendments made by paragraph (1) \[amending this section\] shall (except as provided under subparagraph (B)) apply to cost reporting periods, beginning on or after April 1, 1981, of an entity providing services under a State plan approved under title XIX of the Social Security Act \[[42 U.S.C.
+1396][/us/usc/t42/s1396] et seq.\].”

     “(B) In the case of a State plan for medical assistance under title XIX of the Social Security Act which the Secretary determines requires State legislation in order for the plan to meet the additional requirements imposed by the amendments made by paragraph (1), the State plan shall not be regarded as failing to comply with the requirements of such title solely on the basis of its failure to meet these additional requirements before the first day of the first calendar quarter beginning after the close of the first regular session of the State legislature that begins after the date of the enactment of this Act.”

 [Pub.
 L. 96–499, title IX, § 918(b)(2)][/us/pl/96/499/s918/b/2], Dec.
 5, 1980, [94 Stat.
 2626][/us/stat/94/2626], provided that:

->     “(A) The amendments made by paragraph (1) \[enacting this section\] shall (except as otherwise provided in subparagraph (B)) apply to medical assistance provided, under a State plan approved under title XIX of the Social Security Act \[this subchapter\], on and after the first day of the first calendar quarter that begins more than six months after the date of the enactment of this Act \[Dec.
+>     “(A) The amendments made by paragraph (1) \[enacting this section\] shall (except as otherwise provided in subparagraph (B)) apply to medical assistance provided, under a State plan approved under title XIX of the Social Security Act \[[42 U.S.C.
+1396][/us/usc/t42/s1396] et seq.\], on and after the first day of the first calendar quarter that begins more than six months after the date of the enactment of this Act \[Dec.
 5, 1980\].

 >     “(B) In the case of a State plan for medical assistance under title XIX of the Social Security Act which the Secretary of Health and Human Services determines requires State legislation in order for the plan to meet the additional requirements imposed by the amendments made by paragraph (1), the State plan shall not be regarded as failing to comply with the requirements of such title solely on the basis of its failure to meet these additional requirements before the first day of the first calendar quarter beginning after the close of the first regular session of the State legislature that begins after the date of the enactment of this Act.”